 How Opportunity Zones Could Play a Part in Recovery

-Since opportunity zones provide tax benefits for developers and real estate investors, recovery from the pandemic could lead to more real estate professionals to seek these benefits.
+Since opportunity zones provide tax benefits for developers and real estate investors, recovery from the pandemic could lead to more real estate professionals seeking these benefits.
 It’s likely that new opportunity zone projects will focus on sectors that recover more quickly, and since the focus is on economic development in distressed areas, multifamily investment seems like a likely candidate for new investment.

 It also seems likely that new projects could focus on smaller spaces, and new and creative ways to look at new construction and development could also arise to facilitate “the new normal.”

-In terms of total recovery, the picture is going to look different for each real estate sector and for each geographic region.
+In terms of the total recovery, the picture is going to look different for each real estate sector and for each geographic region.
 Some will recover faster while others struggle.
 Investors will have to scrutinize every opportunity and be discriminatory in which deals they fund.
 Due diligence will likely require more nitpicking for a while.